mattlianje/etl4s/README.md

     class s5 dataSource
 ```

 **etl4s** automatically infers dependencies by matching output → input sources.
 Nodes don't need to be connected with `~>` for lineage tracking.
-Explicit dependencies via `upstreamPipelines` also supported.
-Read more in the [Lineage guide](https://mattlianje.github.io/etl4s/lineage/).
+Explicit dependencies via `upstreams` also supported.

 ## Examples